pinpins/ng-recaptcha-2/README.md

 ### <a name="example-systemjs"></a>SystemJS configuration

-To configure the package to work with SystemJS, you would configure it approximately like that (assuming you've installed `ng-recaptcha` using `npm`):
+To configure the package to work with SystemJS, you would configure it approximately like that (assuming you've installed `ng-recaptcha-2` using `npm`):

 ```javascript
 // SystemJS config file